mattjared/reactreps/README.md

 - [ ] timer
 - [ ] navigation menu
 - [ ] tabbed nav
-- [ ] add state to everypixel hovered over
+- [ ] add state to every pixel hovered over
 - [ ] html minifier
 - [ ] time on site calculator
 - [ ] show time in your city and in other cities